Jerusalem Artichoke, Kale and Maple Glazed Turkey

 1. Freely arrange all the ingredients on a platter with the maple glazed turkey.

-2. Finish with crispy kale and a drizzle of maple syrup.
+2. Finish with the crispy kale garnish and a drizzle of maple syrup.

 Chef’s tip